Which of the following best describes a common measure of evoluti... | Channels for Pearson+

 1

-Step 1: Begin by understanding the concept of evolutionary fitness.
-Evolutionary fitness refers to an organism's ability to survive and reproduce in its environment, thereby passing on its genes to the next generation.
+Understand the concept of evolutionary fitness: Evolutionary fitness refers to an organism's ability to survive and reproduce in its environment, passing on its genes to the next generation.

-Step 2: Evaluate each option provided in the problem.
-Consider whether each option aligns with the definition of evolutionary fitness, which focuses on reproductive success rather than other factors like food consumption or physical strength.
+Clarify the term 'viable offspring': Viable offspring are those that survive and are capable of reproducing themselves, ensuring the continuation of the genetic lineage.

-Step 3: Analyze the first option: 'The total amount of food an individual consumes during its lifetime.'
-While food consumption is important for survival, it does not directly measure reproductive success, so this option does not describe evolutionary fitness.
+Evaluate the options provided: The lifespan, food consumption, and physical strength of an individual do not directly measure evolutionary fitness unless they contribute to reproductive success.

 Watch next